Michael Irvin Once Stabbed a Cowboys Teammate in the Neck With a Pair of Scissors Because He Had to Wait for a Haircut

 Meanwhile, his 47 games with at least 100 receiving yards are the 10th-most in NFL history, per Stathead.
 Irvin also ranks third all-time in playoff history with six 100-receiving yard performances, ninth with 87 receptions, and fifth with 1,315 receiving yards.

 Michael Irvin stabbed a teammate over a haircut

 Now, McIver had been in the league five years at that point, so he felt he’d paid his dues.
-“You’re no f**kin’ rookie.
+“You’re no f*****’ rookie.
 He can’t tell you what to do,” another lineman chirped in McIver’s ear.

 “Damn right!”
 McIver said (or at least thought).
 He got up from the chair and shoved No. 88.
 The two came to blows and Irvin reached for a pair of scissors.
 Fortunately, it wasn’t a straight blade.
 Irvin plunged the shears into McIver’s neck, missing his carotid artery by inches.TheVersed.com

-What made this situation even more ridiculous was that Irvin was probation after he was caught with cocaine.
-Any charges that would have been pressed against him would have landed him in prison.
+Even more ridiculous?
+At the time, Irvin was on probation after he was caught with cocaine.
+Any charges pressed against him could have landed him in prison.

 However, McIver never went that route despite the near-lethality of the situation.

 Team owner Jerry Jones got involved, and the two men agreed on a reported six-figure payment from the star wideout to McIver.
 Jones later described the entire incident as “horseplay.”